A handful of the best things to do in Kauai, the most isolated of the Hawaiian Islands.

 Here, gigantic cliffs and jagged rock formations dominate the island’s west coast, creating unique natural shapes and amazing photo opportunities.

-You can drive to Polihale Beach or Kee Beach to look out over the coastline, or visit the Kalalau Lookout in Koke’e State Park.
+If you’re hiking, drive to Polihale Beach or Kee Beach to look out over the coastline.
+Or visit the Kalalau Lookout in Koke’e State Park.
 These viewpoints allow you to see the rugged coast, but only from one angle.

 Click here to book a top-rated boat tour through Get Your Guide.